syasini/AstroPaint/paper/paper.md

   combine an input halo catalog and the radial profile of an astrophysical effect to paint a whole-sky mock
     map of the signal/observable at
-    arbitrary resolution (see the workflow section for details ). `AstroPaint` also contains a
-     variety of tools that
+    arbitrary resolution (see the workflow section for details). `AstroPaint` also contains a variety of tools that
-     facilitate analysis routines such as catalog filtering, map manipulation , and cutout stacking.
-The package has an Object-Oriented design and runs in parallel, making it both easy to use and ready to scale for production of high resolution
-       maps with large underlying catalogs.
-Although the package has been primarily developed to simulate signals pertinent to galaxy clusters , its application extends to halos of arbitrary size or even point sources.
+     facilitate analysis routines such as catalog filtering, map manipulation, and cutout stacking.
+The package has an Object-Oriented design and runs in parallel, making it both easy to use and ready to scale for production of high resolution maps with large underlying catalogs.
+Although the package has been primarily developed to simulate signals pertinent to galaxy clusters, its application extends to halos of arbitrary size or even point sources.